BFTrick/presentation-wc-denver-2015/presentation-wc-denver-2015.md

 ### Patrick Rauland
 ### @BFTrick

+^ Thanks for staying with me to the very end of the day.
+You might be feeling tired right now BUT what I've done is decided that conferences are like concerts and the best speakers are at the very end of the day.

 ---

 # Problem: Being *Unknown*

-^ You could be the foremost expert in your field but if people don't know you exist it doesn't matter.
+^ You could be the foremost expert in your field.

+^ If people don't know you exist it doesn't matter.

 ^ Wouldn't it be great if there was a way people could find you online?